 Our application for fall 2022 is currently available online through LSAC.

 Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are available at www.lsac.org.

 LSAT, CAS, and Prior Academic Work

-It is strongly suggested that you take the Law School Admission Test (LSAT) in the fall during the year before you wish to enroll.
+It is strongly suggested that you take the Law School Admission Test (LSAT) in the summer or fall during the year before you wish to enroll.
 That way, if you don't achieve your target score, you will have the opportunity to sit for the exam once or twice more before our recommended application deadline of March 15th.
 Please contact the Office of Admissions if you have questions or concerns about when to take the LSAT.

 Letters of Recommendation

 All applicants must submit two letters of recommendation, but may submit up to four letters.
 The Admissions Committee strongly prefers letters that discuss your intellectual attributes, ability to reason, and ability to write clearly and persuasively.
 Letters that describe these characteristics in general terms are much less valuable than those that cite specific examples of your strengths.
 The most persuasive letters often come from faculty members who are familiar with your academic abilities.
 If you graduated from college some years ago, you should include a letter from an employer or coworker to provide insights into these areas.
-Unless they are quite familiar with your professional or academic abilities, recommendations from family, friends, or politicians are not helpful.
+Unless they are familiar with your professional or academic abilities, recommendations from family, friends, or politicians are not helpful.